cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S6.
-Density plot of the likelihood ratio test statistic from simulations corresponding to figure S1.
+**Fig. S6:** Density plot of the likelihood ratio test statistic from simulations corresponding to figure S1.
 The red line shows the χ 2 distribution with one degree of freedom.

-Fig. S7.
-Density plot of the likelihood ratio test statistic from simulations corresponding to figure S2.
+**Fig. S7:** Density plot of the likelihood ratio test statistic from simulations corresponding to figure S2.
 The red line shows the χ 2 distribution with one degree of freedom.

 ```{r}
 ###########Figure S8: utr_hist - 3' UTR lengths histogram